4 Places In Konya To See The Sufi Whirling Dervishes In Turkey

 Experiencing the Whirling Dervishes’ Sema ceremony in person is an unforgettable and profoundly moving experience.
 Konya, being the birthplace and spiritual center of this tradition, offers a variety of venues where visitors can witness this captivating performance.

 Of course, you can see Whirling Dervishes in other places around Turkey, particularly at the Galata Mevlevihanesi Müzesi in Istanbul.
-However, if you want a truly traditional experience and you want to see a performance in the place it was born, it has to be Konya city in Turkey.
+However, if you want a truly traditional experience and to see a performance in the place it was born, it has to be Konya, Turkey.

-Here are five places you can catch a traditional performance that is sure to leave you amazed.
-First, let’s start with the most traditional of them all.
+Here are four places you can catch a traditional performance that will leave you amazed.
+First, let’s start with the most conventional of them all.

 1. Mevlana Museum & Mausoleum Of Rumi